GenericMappingTools/scipy2021/README.md

   each part and exercise sessions.
 Please include a description of how you plan to make the tutorial hands-on.

-⚠️ **TODO:** The following schedule has been copied from the 2019 FOSS4G Oceania workshop.⚠️
+⚠️ **TODO:** The following schedule has been copied from the 2019 FOSS4G Oceania workshop. ⚠️
 |  Time       | Event                                                 |
 |:------------|:------------------------------------------------------|
 | 15 minutes  | Brief overview                                        |